datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

   <img src="../images/authenticating-new-org-form.png" alt="New Org"/>
 </p>

 If you are using GitHub or GitLab, you will be asked to define which provider organization we should trust.
+If your GitHub organization isn't listed there might be an issue with [GitHub settings](#your-github-organization-isnt-listed).

 <!-- TODO: add an image of organization idp setup page for GitHub/Gitlab -->